 Quick set up with Rackspace Deployments

 Deployments help you set up projects and servers with just a few clicks, instead of lengthy installations.
-You can be up and running with your Wordpress blog in under five minutes.
-We have deployments for the LAMP stack, so you can get your web server up and running quickly, Minecraft server, and Wordpress blog, just to name a few.
-For the complete list of options, see Available Deployments.
+You can be up and running in under five minutes.
+We have deployments for a LAMP stack to get a web server up and running quickly, a Minecraft server, and a WordPress blog, just to name a few.
+For the complete list of options, see Available blueprints for Cloud Deployments.

 To create a deployment, you'll need to use the Cloud Control Panel.

 - Once logged in, click Deployments.
 This will show you a list of all current deployments.

 - You can also select Create Deployment from the Cloud Servers page where you would create a new server.

 - Enter a name for your deployment.
 You can call it whatever you want.
 We recommend using something that is meaningful to you.Select the region for your deployment from the region drop down.
 The region is the datacenter location where you want your resources to be located.